 Explore it on Goodreads or Amazon.

-Other books by this author include Shadow of Night, The Book of Life
+Other books by this author which I have reviewed include Shadow of Night, The Book of Life

 The first in the All Souls Trilogy series set initially in Oxford University and the south of France.